 Learn more about the different types of Japanese knives and how they’re used.
 Watch this video:

 On the contrary, Chinese cooking focuses more on quick, effective cuts.
 That’s why chunky, mouth-filling meat slices are often seen in Chinese cuisine.
-For Chinese chefs, a meat cleaver and a chef’s knife are more than enough to make an outstanding meal.
+A chef’s knife and a Chinese meat cleaver with decent sharpness are more than enough to make an outstanding meal.

 Cooking The Japanese And Chinese Way